Basile STARYNKEVITCH

 Computer related interests

-I am interested by compiler and programming languages.
+I am also interested by compilers, operating systems, databases, and programming languages, but to a lesser degree.
 I've probably inherited this interest from my late father Dimitri (inventor of the PAF programming language on CAB500, similar to Basic in 1958).

-I find very interesting knowledge based systems and reflexive systems.
+I find knowledge based systems and reflexive systems very interesting.
 Metaprogramming is pertinent, and under-used.
 I think that computer systems should be given a lot of declarative knowledge (including metaknowledge for using them).
 Symbolic processing is interesting, but numerical processing is boring to me.
-I find exciting J.Pitrat's Maciste system and Tunes.
+I find exciting J.Pitrat's Maciste/Caia system and Tunes.
+I recommend J.Pitrat's latest book on Artificial Beings and his blog.
+With his explicit permission, here is the caia-su-24feb2016.tar.bz2 source archive (GPL licensed) of his system.
+Sadly, J.Pitrat (1934-2019) passed away in october 2019.

 I am interested by programming languages, and of course I know C, Java, C++ (I hate it - it is today's Cobol and is always unappropriate), Scheme, CommonLisp, Smalltalk.
 I love Ocaml.
 Scripting languages are interesting (except Tcl - Ousterhout made the mistake of hypothesing that scripts remain tiny), such as Ruby (and Ocaml).